Dental

 A single dental implant runs $3,000-$6,000 all-in (implant + abutment + crown).
 All-on-4 full-arch restoration is $20,000-$40,000 per arch.
 Insurance rarely covers implants.
 This is the no-spin breakdown of cash prices, dental discount plans, CareCredit-style financing, and dental tourism — what each saves and what each costs you.

-The honest single-implant breakdown
+The single-implant breakdown

 A complete single-tooth implant has three parts, billed separately: